 The first time I made this, I used gnocchi in hopes of creating a sort of “gnocchi bake”.
 It was good, but I realized that the sauce just doesn’t stick to the gnocchi like it does a regular pasta (especially this campanelle pasta because of all its nooks and grooves).

 So, I make it again (and ate it again) and the pasta turned it into everything I wanted… a creamy, decadent, and extremely cheese baked pasta dish.

-I highly recommend making a big batch of this and serving it for one of your holiday parties this week (plus this persimmon salad)!
+Either way, I highly recommend making a big batch of this and serving it for one of your holiday parties this week (plus these brussels sprouts)!
 And then eating leftovers on the couch the next night…

 a creamy, decadent baked mac and cheese with prosciutto, breadcrumbs, and herbs